ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-### Message creation for wallet
+### Creating a Message

-We need to get `seqno` of our wallet smart contract.
-To do this, create `Client`, using which we will send a request to run the Get method "seqno" of our wallet.
-We will also add mnemonic, which we can get from the **Tonkeeper** settings to sign our transaction in the next steps:
+It is necessary to retrieve the `seqno` (sequence number) of our wallet smart contract.
+To accomplish this, a `Client` is created which will be used to send a request to run the Get method "seqno" of our wallet.
+It is also necessary to add a mnemonic seed phrase (which you saved during creating a wallet [here](#--external-and-internal-transactions)) to sign our transaction via the following steps:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">